-G8: Periferia Viva: Improving Living Conditions and Resilience of Peripheral Informal Settlements, Brazil
+Periferia Viva: Improving Living Conditions and Resilience of Peripheral Slums

-Ministry of Cities, Government of Brazil
+Submitted by: Ministry of Cities, Government of Brazil

-Periferia Viva (Living Periphery) Programme is an initiative by the Brazilian government which is being undertaken through the National Secretariat for Peripheries of the Ministry of Cities.
+Periferia Viva (Lively Periphery) Programme is an initiative by Brazilian government which is being undertaken through National Secretariat for Peripheries of the Ministry of Cities.
 Its goal is to promote the execution of integrated actions in urban peripheral settlements to enhance their access to public goods and services.
 This will improve their living conditions and accelerate social and economic inclusion.
-Under the purview and guidance of the Civil House of the Presidency of the Republic and the Ministry of Cities, the programme enables coordinated action by various federal government agencies in Brazil.
+Under the purview and guidance of Civil House of the Presidency of the Republic and Ministry of Cities, the programme enables coordinated action by various federal government agencies in Brazil.

 The impact of Periferia Viva is on peripheral territories as it addresses their vulnerabilities through a coordinated governance model which includes government agencies on both national and territorial levels.
-The programme ensures their physical presence in the peripheral territories through small offices or "Territorial Posts".
+The programme ensures their physical presence in the peripheral territories through small offices or 'Territorial Posts'.
 This presence is crucial for providing technical advisory and local action planning.

-Periferia Viva is considered a good practice in addressing urban and social issues by adopting innovative and adaptable public policies for housing and infrastructure to improve local resilience, and implement them through coordinated action.
+Periferia Viva is considered a good practice in addressing urban and social issues by adopting innovative and adaptable public policies for housing and infrastructure to improve local resilience - and implement them through coordinated action.

 Peripheral settlements across Brazil are characterized by urban, racial, territorial, and social segregation.
-They lack fundamental urban rights such as decent housing, sanitation and mobility.
+They lack fundamental urban rights such as decent housing, sanitation, and mobility.
 They are disproportionately affected by extreme climate events - a situation referred to as "climate injustice."
-According to the Brazilian Institute of Geography and Statistics (IBGE), 5.12 million households live in substandard clusters, and 24.4 million households face infrastructure deficiencies or land tenure issues.
+According to Brazilian Institute of Geography and Statistics (IBGE)1, 5.12 million households live in substandard clusters, and 24.4 million households face infrastructure deficiencies or land tenure issues.

 Periferia Viva consists of four major areas for action.
-The first is the provision of urban and environmental infrastructure in vulnerable settlements.
-The second is social public services, which include construction or refurbishment of community facilities.
-The third is social and community strengthening, which includes actions to improve access towards social rights, enhance collaborations and support ongoing community initiatives.
-The fourth area is innovation and includes technology and opportunities to undertake actions for professional and technological training and encouraging a creative economy.
+First is the provision of urban and environmental infrastructure in vulnerable settlements.
+Second is social public services, which include construction or refurbishment of community facilities.
+Third is social and community strengthening, which includes actions to improve access towards social rights, enhance collaborations, and support ongoing community initiatives.
+Fourth area is of innovation which includes technology, and opportunities, to undertake actions for professional and technological training and encouraging a creative economy.

-The programme focuses on the urban and housing sector - particularly in informal settlements like "favelas" - and other complementary government actions.
-Urban infrastructure actions incorporate investment in basic sanitation (water, sewage, drainage, solid waste management), electricity supply and streetlighting, urban mobility and accessibility, construction of new housing and improvements, community amenities and regularization of land, and infrastructure to reduce disaster risk reduction as floods and landslides.
-It also promotes environmental recovery and utilization of nature-based solutions (NbS).
+The programme focuses on urban and housing sector -particularly in informal settlements like 'favelas' -and other complementary government actions.
+Urban infrastructure actions incorporate investment in basic sanitation (water, sewage, drainage, solid waste management), electricity supply and streetlighting, urban mobility and accessibility, construction of new housing and improvements, community amenities and regularisation of land.
+Infrastructure to reduce disaster risk reduction as floods and landslides.
+It also promotes environmental recovery and utilization of nature-based solutions (NBS).

 Periferia Viva is implemented through a two-tier governance structure.
 There is a National Interministerial Steering Committee at the national level and a territorial post in each programme territory.
-The territorial post in provides technical advice and develops action plans.
-The programme is supported by various organizations, such as Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), Fundação Tide Setúbal, United Nations University-Institute for Environment and Human Security (UNU-EHS), the International University of Peripheries (UNIperiferias), UNICEF, and World Resources Institute Brazil.
+The territorial post in provides technical advisory and develops action plans.
+The programme is supported by various organizations, such as Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), Fundação Tide Setúbal, UNU-EHS, UNIperiferias, UNICEF, and WRI Brazil.

 The territorial post also anchors other territorial agents such as public authorities for issuing technical advisories.
 Technical advisories are developed through a participatory process.
-The territorial post also prepares an Action Plan to conceive territorial planning, including environmental and urbanization interventions, taking into consideration a broad set of other sectoral policies of the federal government.
-All engineering, urban planning and architectural projects towards programme actions are undertaken according to this plan.
+The territorial post also prepares an Action Plan to conceive territorial planning, including environmental and urbanization interventions taking into consideration a broad set of other sectoral policies of the Federal Government.
+All engineering, urban planning, and architectural projects towards programme actions are undertaken according to this plan.